asimahmad/React-cosmos/README.md

  - create a file .fixture.js in src folder and refresh the cosmos UI to check if the fixture is shown under all fixtures tab in the localhost of cosmos.

+ This project is under development and it has some issues currently.